-Then there are these two conversations, overheard on separate occasions, that reminded how amazing (aka evolved) parents can be when others assume a toddler’s (!) sexuality or sexual orientation.
+Then there are these two conversations, overheard on separate occasions, that reminded how amazing (aka evolved) parents can be when others assume a toddler’s (!) sexual orientation.

 Stranger: Your daughter is so pretty!
 Someday she’ll have all the boys chasing her.

 Mom #1: Or all the girls.

 Friend: I can’t get over how cute your little boy is.
 I bet he’s going to break the heart of many a girl when he gets older.

 I don’t usually read about Barbie dolls on The New York Times business page, but an article about a new talking Barbie doll due out in fall was the subject of Nathasha Singer’s “Technophoria” column Sunday.